Debt and return pursuit: PAYE: penalties for late payment: penalty legislation

 - Para 9 provides HMRC with discretion to reduce a penalty because of special circumstances.
 An inability to pay is not a special circumstance.

-- Para 10 allows HMRC to suspend the penalty during a payment deferral agreement (i.e. time to pay or payment promise) - see CH156600.
+- Para 10 allows HMRC to suspend the penalty during a payment deferral agreement (i.e. time to pay or payment in full within an agreed timescale) - see CH156600.

 - Para 12 shows the time limit for charging penalties.
 For In year PAYE the time limit is two years from the due date.
 For annual charges (such as Reg 80) the time limit is the later of one year from the end of the appeal period or two years from the due date.